trile/trile.github.io/source/_posts/2017-04-28-ml3-logistic-regression.md

 So for $y=1$ , $\theta^TX \geq 0$.
 We call $\theta^TX$ is the line that define the **Decision boundary** that separate the area where $y=0$ and $y=1$.
 It does not need to be linear since X can contain polynomial term.

-Decision boundary is the property of the hypothesis and paramter $\theta$, not of the training set
+Decision boundary is the property of the hypothesis and parameter $\theta$, not of the training set

 ### 2. The cost function
 We need to choose the cost function so that it is "convex" toward one single global minimum